dzenbot/XCSnippetr/README.md

 Install through [Alcatraz](http://alcatraz.io/), the package manager for Xcode.

-Alternatively, clone the project:
+Alternatively, clone the repo:

 1. Build the project to install the plugin.
-The plugin will be installed in `/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XCSnippetr.xcplugin`.
+The plugin will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/XCSwiftr.xcplugin`.

 3. Restart Xcode so the plugin bundle is loaded.